 The brain scientist can see what’s going on in the brain; though he can’t see the relation between the brain and the mind that makes sense of what goes on in the brain and what the brain gives it.
 Causes are precisely that - causes.
 And reasons are reasons.
 Reasons are in the domain of mind and causes are in the domain of the brain and world.
 Of course reasons themselves may be dependent on causes; though this wouldn't mean that reasons are nothing over and above causes.

-The brain scientist can never see why we believe that Tony Blair is a liar.
-He can't even see the belief that P. Tony Blair lying or not lying is outside the brain.
-However, the mind, though not the brain, can both register Tony Blair lying or not lying and make sense of whether he is or is not a liar.
+The brain scientist can never see why we believe that Tony Blair is a politician.
+He can't even see the belief that P. Tony Blair being a politician or not lying is outside the brain.
+However, the mind - though not the brain - can both register Tony Blair being a politician or not being a politician and make sense of whether he is or is not a politician.

-The brain scientist can tell us what subserves such beliefs, or even what causal mechanisms lead to this belief; though he can't tell us why or how we come to believe that Tony Blair is a liar.
+The brain scientist can tell us what subserves such beliefs (or even what causal mechanisms lead to this belief).
+However, he can't tell us why or how we come to believe that Tony Blair is a politician.
 Indeed we would need to tell him what the belief is and where it came from in order for him to tell us which causal mechanisms and brain states subserve such beliefs and reasoning processes.
 Without such prior knowledge, the brain scientist would simply be mucking about in the brain not quite knowing what it is he's trying to find or explain.

 To give a simple example.

-i) Why have you chosen these to concentrate on these and not the many others?
+i) Why have you chosen to concentrate on these and not the many others?

 ii) Why is this causal condition relevant and the one you ignored irrelevant?

-iii) How do you know that these causal conditions give us knowledge and the many other don’t?
+iii) How do you know that these causal conditions give us knowledge and the many others don’t?

-iv) How do you know that you are looking at them in the right way?
+iv) How do you know that you're looking at them in the right way?